What can gravity teach us about self-esteem?

 to keep some aspect of the inner life centered.

 Aristotle said: "You are what you repeatedly do."
 An achiever achieves, a gardener gardens and a beggar begs.
-You can spend your entire life reinforcing what you believe you are capable of until it becomes a lifestyle.
+You can spend your entire life reinforcing what you believe you are capable of, until it becomes a lifestyle.
 To encounter a change in your experiences, you would have to change your beliefs.
 To change your beliefs, you may have to open your door and travel outside of your paradigm.

 If you feel insecure, all events will be viewed hungrily, as you search out there to fill that thing that is missing in here.
 A low level of self-esteem is like trying to capture rain without a bucket, or attempting to plant flowers on rocks.
 Rather than being self assured, you can live in a perpetual state of seeking positive feedback that you simply cannot hear.

 Going into space has allowed us to understand gravity’s importance on our physiological processes.
 We can think of it as a type of organizing or centering influence for many of the mechanisms occurring in the natural world.
 Gravitational loading points all mass toward a common center in the earth to keep all systems performing efficiently.
-Without gravity, skeletal, chemical and even ecological processes wouldn’t function.
+Without gravity, skeletal, chemical and even ecological processes are unable to function properly.

 If you are lacking in self esteem or feeling insecure, you are like a planet in freefall, being buffeted by the trajectories and influences of everything around you.
-Gravity can teach you about the importance of fortifying your center.
-Without a strong inner core, you can continue to blame everything around you for your condition, although the condition is really your weightlessness.
-Take a stand in being who you are.
+Gravity can teach you about the importance of fortifying and empowering your center.
+Without a strong inner core, you might continue to blame everything around you for your condition, although the condition is really your weightlessness.

 Be inspired by gravity to explore the unique qualities that set you apart from everyone around you.
 You may be attracted to others because of the ways you are alike, but your unique contribution to life is revealed in what sets you apart.